 Reconstruction loss.
 As reconstruction loss plays a dominant role in speech separation tasks, a natural question is whether introducing reconstruction loss can help our task.
-In this part, we explore introducing MSE or SI-SNR loss to the Sidecar strategy.
+In this part, we explored adding MSE or SI-SNR loss into W2V-Sidecar.
 In Table 4, our experiments show that introducing reconstruction loss can make slight improvements.
-However, the computational burden is significantly increased because it requires not only mixed speech input but also clean single-talker recordings.
+However, the computational burden is significantly increased because it requires not only mixed speech input but also clean single-speaker recordings.
 We argue that adding a constraint on low-level embeddings for such a high-semantic task may not be very helpful because the mapping can be an ill-posed problem.